 This is possibly explained by the disappearance of adverse external factors (people - goats - etc.) that enabled shrubby oaks to evolve in the form that we see them today.
 On the slopes around the forest someone can see scattered “mitata” (shepherd houses), most of them being deserted today.

 First route: Zaros Lake - Saint John (2.5 +2.5 hours return)

 From the monastery starts an uphill path, which firstly runs through the old burned forest.
-At some points the views of Zaros and Messara is fantastic, especially at the position Samari.
+At some points the views of Zaros and Messara plane is fantastic, especially at the position Samari.
 The trail soon enters into a narrow gorge where the vegetation begins to get dense and the slopes come closer to each other.
 This part of the gorge is called Gafaris.

 We then trek along the river bed, which has a lot of water on spring and several waterfalls and ponds are formed.
 We will pass the picturesque wooden bridge and continue in lush green gorge until we reach the heart of the forest, Agios Ioannis (St. John) area, after 2 hours.

 At St. John there is the homonym old chapel and the surrounding prairie is ideal for picnic and resting.
 There is a mountain shelter, toilets, benches and a spring where you can cool off.
 Saint John is also accessible by car from Gergeri and during some weekends it is overwhelmed by locals who enjoy the nature.
 From St. John you have to trek back in the gorge, unless you have someone to pick you up.